 Since sugar takes forever to dissolve in cold water (and often doesn’t dissolve completely), the syrup helps to sweeten these drinks without having to worry about grainy bits of sugar.

 I don’t understand why it’s not common practice to have it served with iced beverages.
 Especially in the US, where you guys don’t sweeten your iced tea (blasphemy!!).
 A shot of syrup on the side would go a long way.

 EDIT: Apparently those of you in the south DO sweeten your iced tea (my kinda people!).

 Simple syrup (1:1 sugar to water) should be stored in the fridge in an airtight container.
 I have mine in the fridge in a squeeze bottle, but I put a piece of plastic wrap between the cap and the bottle to seal it in.
 It will last for a month this way.

 If you make a more concentrated syrup (2:1 sugar to water) it will last up to 6 months in the refrigerator.
 You could also freeze either version in an airtight (non-glass — could crack) container for up to a year.

-There are seemingly endless ways of flavouring simple syrup, and using it to enhance the flavour of your baked goods or your cocktails/beverages.
-You can infuse the syrup with different herbs, spices, citrus peels, or add your favourite liqueur.
+There are seemingly endless ways of flavoring simple syrup, and using it to enhance the flavor of your baked goods or your cocktails/beverages.
+You can infuse the syrup with different herbs, spices, citrus peels, or add your favorite liqueur.